 Branding Social Media Websites

-In order to avoid degradation, distortion, or improper treatment of the BU logo or seal, and to maintain a suite of social presences that are presentably cross-branded across the University without any confusion as to what’s official and what’s not, the following social media brand guidelines were established for University-wide usage.
-Following these guidelines will ensure you’re representing the University on third-party social media platforms appropriately.
+Boston University has established social media brand guidelines for good reason, and it’s a mouthful: to avoid degradation, distortion, or improper treatment of the BU logo or seal, and to maintain a suite of social presences that are presentably cross-branded across the University without any confusion as to what’s official and what’s not.
+Fortunately, following the guidelines is easier than following that sentence and will ensure you’re representing the University on third-party social media platforms appropriately.

+What social personality do you want to convey?
 Consider your avatars, profile, and background images to be extensions of your web presence.
-If you do not have a visual aesthetic to your web presence, consider social media your opportunity to give yourself a consistent, recognizable look and feel.
-These are your social media accounts, so please consider the social “personality” you want your aesthetic to convey.
-And don’t be afraid to have fun!
+If you do not have a visual aesthetic, consider social media your opportunity to give yourself a consistent, recognizable look and feel.
+Be creative.
+Be unique.
+Be yourself.

-When adding graphics in the form of avatars or background images to these websites:
+When adding graphics in the form of avatars or background images to social websites:

 Do use an iconic and identifiable photograph as your graphical representation.
 Consider using a portrait or a photo of your location.